Gabb-c/pokenode-ts/.github/pull_request_template.md

 * I've added this because . . .
 * Removed this because . . .

-* Screenshot, code block, etc... (optional, but helps in understanding the changes)
+* Screenshot, code block, etc... (optional, but helps understanding the changes)